Adivaprayoga/Adiva/README.md

 <div align="center">
   <p align="left">
   I'm a front-end developer based in Bali, Indonesia.
 Over the past few years, my main focus has been on React development.
 I have three years of professional experience in front-end development.
-In my free time, I enjoy working on random and stupid projects.
+In my free time, I enjoy working on random and fun projects.
   </p>
   <p align="left">Besides coding, I also have interests in UI design and drawing, even though I wouldn't consider myself an expert in those areas (yet!).</p>